AL-GNN: Privacy-Preserving and Replay-Free Continual Graph Learning via Analytic Learning: Technical Appendices and Supplementary Material

 This is in the exact form of \( (A + U C V)^{-1} \).
 Thus, applying Eq.~\eqref{eq:d}, we obtain:

-This expression allows \( \mathbf{R}_n \) to be updated recursively without directly computing any matrix inversion from scratch.
-Instead, it reduces the inversion operation to a much smaller matrix of size \( c \times c \), where \( c \) is the number of samples (or feature vectors) in task \( n \), and \( c \ll d \) (number of feature dimensions).
+This expression allows \( \mathbf{R}_t \) to be updated recursively without directly computing any matrix inversion from scratch.
+Instead, it reduces the inversion operation to a much smaller matrix of size \( n_t \times n_t \), where \( n_t \) is the number of labeled nodes in session \( t \), and \( n_t \ll d_{\mathrm{feg}} \) (the expanded feature dimension).

 To make this more concrete, we define:

 Then Eq.~\eqref{eq:e} becomes: